 Continuing Professional Development - Editing and Post Production (EPP)

-Continued Professional Development (CPD) Editing and Post Production modules are aimed at film makers and industry professionals who are looking to improve skills they already use and learn new skills to develop their professional practice.
+Continued Professional Development (CPD) Editing and Post Production modules are aimed at film makers and industry professionals who are looking to improve their skills and learn new software to develop their professional practice.
+The modules are designed around applicants with full time work, with classes taking place on evenings and weekends.

-The CPD modules will enable you to develop advanced knowledge, understanding and skills within the module subject area.You'll be prepared for future career development and advance film making techniques.
-The teaching is delivered by industry professionals and it emphasises professional collaborative workflows and the roles of all personnel in the Editing Department in the context of digital film production.
-Subjects covered include: working with digital cinema camera recording formats (e.g. Arri’s Log C format), colour grading, audio post production and delivery platforms.
+The CPD modules will enable you to develop advanced knowledge, understanding and skills within the module subject area.You'll be prepared for future career development and advance film editing techniques.
+The teaching is delivered by industry professionals and it emphasises the roles of all personnel in the Editing Department in the context of digital film production.
+Subjects covered include: transcoding rushes, recording formats, colour grading, audio post production and delivery platforms.

 These tailored modules offer deep exposure to the skills, knowledge and creativity required to get a secure foothold in the competitive world of Editing and Post Production (EPP).